 CHARLES PFAHL (1946-2013)

-“For many years, it has been my desire to paint images that evoke strong emotional feelings—no matter how disturbing they may be,” Pfahl once said.
-His compositions, often filled with broken toys, weathered objects, and richly textured fabrics, evoke a haunting beauty.
-While the imagery spoke of decay and transience, Pfahl maintained that his true subjects were always color and light, which he handled with masterful precision.
-Caravaggio’s dramatic use of chiaroscuro deeply influenced his practice, and Pfahl’s work carries forward this tradition with a distinctively modern sensitivity..
+His compositions, often filled with tattered dolls, animal skulls, fish skeletons, and richly textured vintage fabrics, evoke a haunting beauty.
+While the imagery spoke of decay and transience, Pfahl maintained that his true subjects were always color and light.
+Caravaggio’s dramatic use of chiaroscuro deeply influenced his practice, and Pfahl’s work carries forward this tradition with a distinctively modern sensitivity and masterful precision..